To continue enjoying all the features of Navy Federal Online, please use a compatible browser. You can confirm your browser capability here.

 • legal adult in the state in which you reside (age 18 in most states)

-Once you determine if you’re eligible, have the following information ready to submit with your application:
+Once you determine if you’re eligible, have the following information ready to apply online:

 Personal information